Vineyard

 Land, AIR and Water

-It is important for us at Veenow vineyard to look after the land, air and water around us as these are key to great quality grapes that produce our wine.
+It is important at Veenow vineyard to look after the land, air and water around us as these are key to great quality grapes that produce the wine.

 Land – We look after our land and terroir as the fundamental building blocks to beautiful wine.
 Healthy terroir will bring out the best in wine and we are continually sympathetic in our practices within the vineyard to ensure it is not compromised.
 The sandstone running through most of our vineyard is expressed by the clean finish and minerality within our wine.